 Consider and discuss issues brought from constituent groups.

-Identify any and all Academic and Professional matters (10 + 1) specific to faculty consultation and ensure that appropriate consultation of college council members with their respective bodies is afforded in this process.
+Identify any and all Academic and Professional Matters (10 + 1) specific to faculty consultation and ensure that appropriate consultation of college council members with their respective bodies is afforded in this process.

 Recognize any issues or items presented that may require appropriate constituency consultation with respective groups and identify a timeline for that process.

-Formulate recommendations to the College President on District-wide and college-wide matters based on participatory governance committee recommendations, Board Policies, Administrative Procedures and other laws.
+Formulate recommendations to the College President on District-wide and college-wide matters based on participatory governance committee recommendations, Board Policies, Administrative Procedures, and other laws.

 Formulate recommendations to the College President on matters where no existing committee or group exists.